leeyadong/cross_domain_gesture_dataset/README.md

 User O-User R (4) | 4 Users x 1 Room x 5 Locations x (6 Gestures  x 10 Instances + 60 Negative samples) = 2000 Samples
 User S-User Y (7) | 7 Users x 1 Room x 5 Locations x (6 Gestures x 5 Instances + 60 Negative samples) = 2450 Samples

+# How to access the dataset
+To obtain the dataset, please sign the agreement, scan and send it to yadongli@mail.ustc.edu.cn.
+Then a notification email which includes the download links of the dataset will be received in three days.

 ## Citation
 If you use this dataset, please cite the following paper [[PDF]](https://arxiv.org/pdf/2111.06195.pdf):